 Fraser’s Magazine, November 1877 “Psychological Curiosities of Spiritualism,” William B. Carpenter, C.B M.D.
 LL.D F.R.S.

-I’m a little muddled as to exactly who is speaking here, Carpenter, or his source.
-The identity of the young analytical gentlemen is also not given.
+I am a little muddled as to exactly who is speaking here–Carpenter, or his source.
+The identity of the young analytical gentleman is also not given.
 I assume the author had them among his papers.
-Is that author William Boyd Carpenter, Bishop of Ripon, and president of the Society for Psychical Research in 1912?
-Answers, with a bunch of pink hollyhocks, please, to Chriswoodyard8 AT gmail DOT com.
+Is the author William Boyd Carpenter, Bishop of Ripon and 1912 president of the Society for Psychical Research?
+Answers, with a bunch of pink hollyhocks, please, to chriswoodyard8 AT gmail.com.